hackclub/hackclub/workshops/pixel_art_pad/README.md

 - HTML
 - Java

-We will be using a library called processing.js which would help us in processing the graphics in a web canvas.
-All the functionalities of the pixel art pad will be written on java.
+We will be using a library called processing.js which will help us in processing the graphics in a web canvas.
+All the functionalities of the pixel art pad will be written in java.

 However, this workshop is beginner friendly and you can refer the [final code][final_code] to understand better.